Agricultural Pest Management

 For more information, contact the County's Ag Services Department at 403-335-3311 during regular office hours (8 AM to 4 PM, weekdays) or email ag@mvcounty.com.

 Richardson's ground squirrel commonly known as "gophers".
-There are several control options available to Mountain View County residents.
 The Richardson's ground squirrel is a burrowing rodent that spends most of its life underground, hibernating for up to eight months of the year.
 Natural mortality among Richardson's ground squirrels is quite high, particularly in males.
 As a result, the sex ratio among adults is about four females for each male.
 Females live about four years (maximum six), on average, while males usually live only one year (maximum two to three).

 Cultural Control